 What is autofill?

 Autofill is a function that saves information entered into input fields.
-For example, if you regularly order products from online stores, your browser’s autofill function will save the customer information that you enter.
+If you regularly order products from online stores, your browser’s autofill function will save the customer information you enter.
 Then, when you fill out an order form on your next purchase, your browser will already know what to enter into the address and contact fields.
-Instead of typing in all your information over and over again, you can simply let your computer do the work for you.
+Instead of typing all your information over and over again, you can simply let your computer do the work for you.

 How to clear your browser history